-The following information describes the systems and services of DART for 2013.
+The following information describes the systems and services of DART.
 We hope this information helps you plan for your stay at the Festival.
 Please read this information carefully before filling out the Registration Form.
-It is very important that all DART campers pre-register by returning the registration postmarked by July 13th (or July 5th for DART RV).
-Because there is a limit to the number of camping/living spaces closest to DART Downtown, the boardwalk (a central paved wheel-way with ramps) and other DART facilities, we will prioritize those spaces for womyn who have pre-registered.
+It is very important that all DART campers pre-register by returning the registration postmarked by July 11th (or July 3rd for DART RV).
+Because there is a limit to the number of camping/living spaces closest to DART Downtown, the boardwalk (a central paved wheel-way) and other DART facilities, we will prioritize those spaces for womyn who have pre-registered.
 Blacktop camp areas are reserved for womyn using wheelchairs.
 Please consider which DART services you require so that we can maximize our resources and continue providing excellent support for womyn with disabilities.

 The systems and services of DART are designed to make the outdoor camping environment of the Festival as accessible as possible.
 While these services greatly increase the accessibility of the event, an outdoor gathering such as the Festival remains, by its very definition, a rustic camping experience and poses inherent physical barriers.
 We have worked over the years to decrease these barriers wherever possible, and have supplemented these efforts with services to increase accessibility.
 However, given the difficult terrain, the absence of any permanent structures, and the general primitive outdoor setting, the Festival is not an easily accessible event.
 Even at its best, the Michigan Festival environment is still a stretch for some womyn.
 Please feel free to contact us with questions or concerns you might have about whether or not this particular event will be a possible and positive experience for you.